Powerlearnproject/se-assignment-day-2-git-and-github-Nwamaka77/README.md

 Facilitating Code Review and Collaboration

 Pull requests allow developers to work on features or bug fixes in separate branches before merging them into the main codebase.
-This process creates a dedicated space where team members can review the proposed changes, leave detailed comments, and suggest improvements.
-As a result, the pull request process helps ensure that all modifications adhere to the project's quality standards.
-It also fosters constructive discussions around implementation details, design choices, and potential issues, ultimately leading to higher-quality code and more robust software.
+This process creates a dedicated space where team members can review the proposed changes, leave detailed feedbacks, and suggest modifications.
+As a result, the pull request process helps ensure that all modifications meet the project's quality standards.
+It also fosters constructive discussions around implementation details, design choices, and potential issues, leading to higher-quality code and more solid software.

 Typical Steps Involved in Creating and Merging a Pull Request